 Q: WHAT KINDS OF EVICTIONS ARE COVERED?

-A: Most evictions, including those already in progress, cannot be executed right now or within 60 days after the emergency declaration has ended.
-Right now, that means the moratorium is effective until September 30, 2020.
+A: Most evictions cannot be executed right now or within 60 days after the emergency declaration has ended.
+Right now, that means the moratorium is effective until October 30, 2020.

 The temporary ban on evictions does not apply: